Battle of the Hyères Islands: Aftermath

 Aside from the heavy loss of life on Alcide, French losses are not reported, although few other French ships were heavily engaged.
 British losses were mild, with 11 killed and 28 wounded across five ships.
 Cumberland, the most heavily engaged of the British fleet, suffered no casualties at all.
 Victory, Cumberland and Culloden had all been damaged in the sails and rigging, but none seriously.

 Martin led his surviving ships into the bay off Fréjus, anchoring there by 19:00.
 The French fleet was later able to return to Toulon along the coast without interference from Hotham, and remained in harbour until 14 September when orders from the National Convention arrived instructing Martin to send six ships of the line and three frigates back to the Atlantic fleet at Brest to replace losses incurred at the Battle of Groix in June.
-This force was commanded by Contre-amiral Joseph de Richery and on 7 October it encountered and attacked an escorted British convoy off Cape St. Vincent, capturing a ship of the line and 30 merchant ships.
+This force was commanded by Counter-admiral Joseph de Richery and on 7 October it encountered and attacked an escorted British convoy off Cape St. Vincent, capturing a ship of the line and 30 merchant ships.

 Hotham returned to San Fiorenzo and then to Leghorn.
 In August he briefly cruised off Toulon before retiring once more, although Nelson was detached with a squadron to operate against French Army movements on the Mediterranean Coast, attacking coastal positions near Alassio.
 In September Hotham sent a detachment in pursuit of Richery, but this force was far too late to prevent the destruction of the convoy in October.
 Later in the year another French squadron was sent on a mission to Smyrna, escaped Toulon under Captain Honoré Ganteaume, and caused severe damage to British merchant shipping in the Eastern Mediterranean.
 Hotham retired from his post at Leghorn on 1 November, passing command of the Mediterranean Fleet to Admiral Sir John Jervis.
 Martin did not lead a fleet to sea again during the Mediterranean campaign, but in late 1796 French victories on land in Italy eliminated British allies from the war, making the maintenance of a fleet off Toulon impractical.
 The Mediterranean Fleet was forced to withdraw to the Tagus, ceding the Mediterranean theatre to France.